Image of JISCMail logo w/ link to homepage

 HRM

-Human Resource Management list aims to promote exchange of academic and professional information on human resource management related topics.
+The Human Resource Management (HRM) research list aims to promote exchange of academic research activity and community news in relation to human resource management (broadly defined) from various social science perspectives.

 IAPSSUSTAINABILITY